Supply Chain Logistics

 It can happen to you.

-If you’re handling controlled substances in any way, you’re at risk for drug diversion.
+Whether it’s a trusted employee, long-time client or even a relative, pharmaceutical practices are at risk for drug diversion.
 It’s imperative that you be prepared.
-Now is the time to investigate, identify, correct and strengthen your operation against the most common vulnerabilities you face today.
-Keeping up with changing standards, best practices, new requirements and growing threats are the most effective ways to protect your company.
+Now is the time to investigate, identify, correct and strengthen your pharmacy against the most common vulnerabilities you face today.
+Keeping up with changing standards, best practices, new requirements and growing threats are the most effective ways to protect your business.
 But failing to adapt to these new realities may not only cost you financially, it can also cause irreparable harm to your personal and professional reputation.

 Don’t worry.
 We can help.